Myc Luciferase Reporter Lentivirus

 Description

 The Myc Luciferase Reporter Lentiviruses are replication incompetent, HIV-based, VSV-G pseudotyped lentiviral particles that are ready to transduce almost all types of mammalian cells, including primary and non-dividing cells.
-The particles contain a firefly luciferase gene driven by the Myc response element located upstream of the minimal TATA promoter (Figure 1) and an antibiotic selection gene (puromycin) for the selection of stable clones.
+The particles contain a firefly luciferase gene driven by the Myc response element located upstream of the minimal TATA promoter (Figure 1) and an antibiotic selection gene (puromycin) or a G418 selection marker for the selection of stable clones.
 After transduction, the Myc signaling pathway in the target cells can be monitored by measuring the luciferase activity.

 Figure 1.
 Schematic of the lenti-vector used to generate the Myc luciferase reporter lentivirus.
+(Puromycin)

 Product Info